-These sites help you to generate a price to charge for your services, but they give you a wide range but that is just what you charge for your reach online.
-You also have to take into account: ingredients, materials, equipment, photography, video, recipe development, expertise and time.
+Social Bluebook and Fhor are two online tools that can help you to determine how to charge.
+Online tools help you to generate a price to charge for your services, but they give you a wide range of what to charge; take into account ingredients, materials, equipment, photography, video, recipe development, expertise and time.
 Don’t undervalue your expertise in your niche!
 That’s what they’re paying you for.

 Go in with knowledge.
 Know your data.
 Google Analytics and analytics from your socials is important to know.
 You can’t pitch with confidence when you don’t know what your audience is going to relate to.
 Know your audience.